- Home

 Renewing Dog License

-Residents may renew their dog license(s) online on the Dog Licensing website.
+Residents may renew their dog license(s) online on EB2gov.
 Please be prepared to provide your previous tag number and your bank information, and updated rabies information, if necessary.

 Licensing Process

-If one is not on file with the Town Clerk, please provide a rabies certificate when securing a dog license.
-The certificate and license fee may be faxed, scanned, mailed or hand delivered to the Town Clerks Office.
+If one is not on file with the Town Clerk, please provide a current rabies certificate when securing a dog license.
+The certificate may be faxed, scanned, mailed or hand delivered to the Town Clerks Office.
 License fees are as follows:

 Dog Control